 “It confers a bold, confident, valiant, unyielding, ambitious and liberal nature, great and sudden but ephemeral wealth, and a position of command, makes its natives guilty of bloodshed, and gives danger from reptiles”

 Altair can be the perfect archetype of the male conquerer and awe-inspiring greatness.
 It is somewhat heroic, but not in a brash Martian way.
 It is more refined, like a chivalrous knight.
-I’m thinking 3 parts Sir Galahad to one part Sir Lancalot.
-In a woman this would be a Joan of Arc rather than a Boudecca.
+I’m thinking 3 parts Sir Galahad to one part Sir Lancelot.
+In a woman, this would be a Joan of Arc rather than a Boudicca.

 Valiant, brave, daring, provocative, pushy, ambitious, inspirational, guiding light, catalyst, booster, motivator, muse, ingenuity, rash, far sighted, visionary, planning ahead, on-the-ball, on-the-money, challenging, rash, hasty, impulsive, fast-as-lightning, fast-paced, chivalrous, sweeping you off your feet, flashy, dramatic, swooping down on you, tracking, assessing the situation, strategic, objective, independent thinking, calculated risk-taking, risqué, envy from others, idolatry from others, appealing to both sexes, feisty women, sensitive tough guys, notorious, infamous, insufferable, calamitous, all-or-nothing, bold, boisterous, bombastic, fantastic, subject to gossip, outlandish, insatiable.